Commercial Truck Company of America: History

 The Commercial Truck Company of America started in Philadelphia in 1906.
 The first vehicle, an electrically powered truck, had four electric motors and was an all-wheel-drive vehicle.
 In 1920, the vehicle lineup consisted of a 0.5-ton truck, a 1-ton truck, a 2-ton truck, a 3.5-ton truck with only rear-wheel drive, a 3.5-ton truck with all-wheel drive, and a 5-ton truck.

+Production figures Commercial Truck

+The pre-assigned serial numbers only indicate the maximum possible production quantity.